kalikaneko/bitmask-openwrt/README.md

 ## Cross-compile packages

-This is the quick-n-dirty way of generating the packages.
+The quick-n-dirty way:

-You will need a recent 👑 [nim](https://nim-lang.org/) version (use `choosenim`) and [upx](https://upx.github.io/) in your host.
+Get a recent 👑 [nim](https://nim-lang.org/) version (use `choosenim`) and [upx](https://upx.github.io/) in your host.

-Then, from the top of your [OpenWRT SDK](https://github.com/openwrt/openwrt/), do:
+From the top of your [OpenWRT SDK](https://github.com/openwrt/openwrt/), do:

 ```
 git clone https://0xacab.org/kali/bitmask-openwrt ../bitmask-openwrt
 ln -s ../bitmask-openwrt package/bitmask-vpn
-make package/bitmask-vpn/{clean,compile} -j=1 -V=s
+make package/bitmask-vpn/{clean,compile}
 ```

-Package should be ready under `bin/packages`:
+Package will be ready under `bin/packages`:

 ```
 bin/packages/mipsel_24kc/base/bitmask-vpn_0.0.1-1_mipsel_24kc.ipk
 ```

-Do note, though, that you need to compile a version of openvpn with management support enabled. `make menuconfig` is your friend.
-I want to provide custom feeds to make installation more user-friendly in the future.
+See `docs/build-packages.md` for the whole story.

 ## Run

-Until the packagte is a bit more polished (daemon, logs etc), you can run things manually from a tmux screen or similar:
+Until the package is a bit more polished (daemon, logs etc), you can run things manually from a tmux screen or similar:

 ```
 # on one window